How to create and finish an order

 You need to perform the following GraphQL requests, in this order:

-1. Creating a new order head
+1. Create a new order and lines

-The minimum information you must provide is:
+The minimum information for the order head you must provide is:

 Field Type Description